-5 Ways to Recognize Patient Safety Awareness Week
+5 Ways to Recognize Patient Safety Awareness Week (2026)

 What Is Patient Safety Awareness Week?

-Patient safety week is an annual, seven-day event dedicated to raising awareness and celebrating the daily work that goes into keeping patients safe.
+Patient safety week is an annual, week-long event dedicated to raising awareness and celebrating the daily work that goes into keeping patients safe.
 This event was first launched in 2002 by the Institute for Healthcare Improvement (IHI) to encourage the ongoing improvement of safety practices within healthcare settings.

 When Is Patient Safety Awareness Week?

 PSAW is celebrated annually in the month of March and is specifically dedicated to the healthcare sector.
 It runs separately from National Safety Month, which occurs in June and more broadly recognizes workplace safety across all types of industries.
+In 2026, PSAW runs from March 8-14.

 Recognizing the efforts that go into improving patient safety is a valuable way to connect with other organizations and uphold your facility’s commitment to protecting patients.
 Here are five meaningful patient safety week activities that your facility can implement this year.